Graham Boyack, Director

 Contact Clare: email@example.com

 Kathryn’s role involves widening knowledge about mediation in a variety of different sectors, developing and delivering mediation projects, and supporting the preparation of responses to relevant policy consultations.
-Kathryn joined the Network in 2013, coming from a background of planning and community training.
+Kathryn joined the SM in 2013, coming from a background of planning and community training.
 She has completed initial mediation training and previously volunteered for a community mediation service.